 Eventually, whoever would like our resource will link to it.

-The best link building strategy is to create something awesome and let everyone know about it.
+The best link-building strategy is to create something extraordinary and let everyone know about it.

-Just to know, here are the things which should be done:
+To know, here are the things that should be done:

-- Use a social network to promote your content
+- Use social networks to promote your content

 - Do some blogging and guest posting

 - Refer to your suggested solutions in discussion forums

 Now that you have understood the SEO Guide, some of you might be thinking that I have missed a lot of information about SEO, as only some beginners will read this guide.

 To make it clear, yes, I did that on purpose.